Canadian diplomat in Cuba also suffered 'unusual symptoms'

 Unlike US officials, who said their embassy employees suffered a variety of physical symptoms since late 2016, Canadian authorities did not say when their personnel in Cuba fell ill.

-At least two employees of the US embassy in Havana were subjected to an "acoustic attack" using sonic devices, US State Department officials had said.
+At least five employees of the US embassy in Havana were subjected to an "acoustic attack" using sonic devices, US State Department officials had said.
+Two of them were sent back to the US for treatment.

 The sophisticated device that operated outside the range of audible sound was deployed either inside or outside the residences of US diplomats living in Havana, according to three US officials.

-Note: This story has been updated to reflect the number of US diplomats subjected to the acoustic attack.